Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

 - Unlike an open space, individuals identify themselves as representatives of teams attempting to arrive at decisions to deal with their common concerns.

-- Each parliamentary session is split into 3 rounds.
+- Each council session is split into 3 rounds.
 In each round:

     - Instead of just a conference backlog, employ a 6 column kanban to forge treaties.
 As with any kanban, limit the amount of Work In Progress in